jomco/pages-test/association-registry.md

 ##### Core Functions of the Association Registry

-1. Compliance Status Management:
+###### Compliance Status Management

 - Compliance Status: Tracks whether a participant meets the required standards and protocols set by iSHARE.
 - Validity Period: Indicates the time frame during which the compliance status is valid.
 This helps ensure that participants are regularly reviewed and re-validated.

-1. Participant Endpoints:
+###### Participant Endpoints
 - Stores the endpoint information of each participant, enabling other participants to discover and interact with them directly.

-1. Authorization Registry References:
+###### Authorization Registry References
 - Lists the Authorization Registries associated with each participant.
 These registries manage detailed access control policies and permissions for data sharing.

-1. Legal and Contractual Information:
+###### Legal and Contractual Information
 - Contains agreements and legal documents that outline the terms of participation and data sharing.
 This ensures transparency and legal compliance among participants.